 We can see from the comparison table that there are numerous benefits with DDR5 compared to older versions.
 While the base theoretical bandwidth for DDR5 is the same as the peak bandwidth for DDR4, the peak bandwidth of DDR5 shows a massive improvement of around 162%.

-- Welcome to the Cutting-Edge of Performance: Push the limits of your system like never before with DDR5 memory, unlocking even faster frequencies, greater capacities, and better performance than...
+- Push the limits of your system like never before with DDR5 memory, unlocking even faster frequencies, greater capacities, and better performance than previous generations

-- Custom Intel XMP 3.0 Profiles: Customize and save your own XMP profiles via iCUE to tailor performance by app or task for greater efficiency.
+- Custom Intel XMP 3.0 profiles let you customize and save your own XMP profiles via iCUE to tailor performance by app or task for greater efficiency

 The DFE (Decision Feedback Equalization) circuit of DDR5 is largely responsible for the increase in bandwidth per pin, but changes to the structure are a significant factor as well.
 DDR5 has a 32-bank structure over 8 bank groups, as opposed to DDR4’s 16-bank structure over 4 bank groups.